 To avoid complex interactions between the flow field from the intake ducts and the piston shape, a flat piston configuration is recommended (but not required).

-Intake pressure (or even compression ratio) and injection timing should be adjusted, if possible, to match as close as possible the target conditions defined above at start of injection (SOI).
+Intake pressure (or even compression ratio) and injection timing should be adjusted, if possible, to match as close as possible the target 3conditions defined above at start of injection (SOI).

 No specific engine speed is recommended.
-Low engine speeds (<1000 rpm) can be considered to achieve a more direct comparison with quiescent chambers while the impact of the flow on spray propagation is expected to increase with engine speed.For simulation activities, researchers are encouraged to perform complete simulations including both intake and compression strokes, so that 3-dimensional intake flow features are reproduced.
+Low engine speeds (<1000 rpm) can be considered to achieve a more direct comparison with quiescent chambers while the impact of the flow on spray propagation is expected to increase with engine speed.

+Spray G1 and G3 are the preferred operational conditions, since in-cylinder experimental data on flow and spray are already available.
+For these operational conditions, further measurements are recommended with a focus on the development of the individual spray plume angles and the mixing field (air/fuel ratio).
+G2 (flashboiling) and G-M1 (multiple injection) are recommended as further interesting operating points.

+It is recommended to start the investigations of the spray within the motored engine to reduce the complexity as much as possible before considering fired engine operation.

+For simulation activities, researchers are encouraged to perform complete simulations including both intake and compression strokes, so that 3-dimensional intake flow features are reproduced.
 To do so, the following information should be made available from experimental activities:

 Air mass flow